cased/cli/README.md

 - `cased init` - Initialize a new project configuration
 - `cased login` - Authenticate with Cased services
-- `cased build` - Build your project according to configuration
+- `cased build` - Build your project according to configuration (experimental)
 - `cased deploy` - Deploy your project to the specified environment

 For detailed help on any command: